 Debt at graduation

 Based on what you’ve entered, we’ve come up with a rough estimate of how much you will owe in students loans when you begin repayment.
+This includes any interest that may accrue while you are attending school or in your grace period.
 We use the same assumptions for debt at graduation as we do for the estimated monthly payment.

-Percent of monthly salary: The pie chart shows you how much of your post-graduation income will be spent repaying your student loans.
-Since institution-specific salary data is not available, this version of the tool uses the average salary one year after graduation for a student with a bachelor’s degree, as reported by the Department of Education’s Baccalaureate and Beyond study.
+Percent of monthly salary: The pie chart shows you how much of your anticipated post-graduation income will be spent repaying your student loans.
+Since institution-specific salary data is not available, this tool uses the average salary one year after graduation for a student with a bachelor’s degree, as reported by the study.
 Adjusted for inflation, this figure equates to $30,922 per year on a pre-tax basis (a monthly salary of $2,577).

 Your debt burden measures your estimated debt after school against the national average starting salary for college grads.
 Again, it’s an average.
-If you make more money, you’ll have a lower burden.
-It also doesn’t factor in specific information about your school or special repayment programs, like Income Based Repayment or Public Service Loan Forgiveness.
+If you make more money, your debt will be a lower percentage of your income.
+It also doesn’t factor in specific information about your school or special repayment programs, such as Income-Driven Repayment or Public Service Loan Forgiveness.

 Total debt is calculated as described above.
-Since institution-specific salary data is not available, this version of the tool uses the average salary one year after graduation for a student with a bachelor’s degree, as reported by the Department of Education’s Baccalaureate and Beyond study.
+Since institution-specific salary data is not available, this tool uses the average salary one year after graduation for a student with a bachelor’s degree, as reported by the study.
 Adjusted for inflation, this figure equates to $30,922 per year on a pre-tax basis (a monthly salary of $2,577).

-Debt burden does not take into account that the average starting salary of graduates of particular institutions may vary.
+Debt burden does not take into account that the average starting salary of graduates of particular institutions and in particular fields of study may vary.
 This tool will provide an indication of whether debt burden is low, medium, or high as follows: